Absolute Carnage: Chapter 3: The Long Red Dark

-Spider-Man and Venom head to Ravencroft, where Venom recalls when Norman Osborn bonded with the Carnage symbiote.
-Arriving at the maximum security cell block, Eddie confronts Osborn.
+Spider-Man and Venom head to Ravencroft and confront Osborn.
 Meanwhile, John Jameson meets with Spider-Man as he states that Venom is his ally.
 When they meet up with Venom near Osborn's cell, Spider-Man and Venom notice John in pain as it is revealed that Dark Carnage has bonded to him.
 As John fully turns into Dark Carnage, he informs Spider-Man that Knull is coming.
 Elsewhere in Ravencroft, Cletus Kasady is walking through the halls as he exposes his ribs to unleash the maggots for them to have the inmates be bonded with Grendel.
 The inmates are transformed by the symbiotes into creatures resembling Doppelganger.
 Osborn is freed from his cell as he attacks Spider-Man and Venom.
 Using an offshoot of the Grendel symbiote, Dark Carnage bonds it with Osborn to recreate his Carnage form.

 Issue 2

 Dark Carnage gloats that Knull will bring darkness and death to the universe.
 As Venom forms a wrecking ball to make a hole in the wall, Spider-Man wants to save Norman Osborn.
 Venom grabs Spider-Man as he carries him up the tower, creates dragon-like wings, and flies him away from Ravencroft.
 Dark Carnage tells Osborn's Carnage form that there is nowhere that Spider-Man and Venom could escape to.
-After defeating Riot, Agony, Phage, and Lasher, Maker contacts Eddie and tells him that Dylan is fine.
+Maker contacts Eddie and tells him that Dylan is fine.
 Maker informs Eddie about the grave that the Church of the New Darkness has made with the dead bodies.
 In addition, he also states that Anne Weying's body was never exhumed as he advises Venom to kill Dark Carnage before the situation gets worse.
 In SoHo, Manhattan, Miles Morales and Scorpion are fighting the Carnage Doppelgangers seeking to claim that Venom and Mania codex inside Scorpion.
 However, Miles is infected with a Grendel symbiote, leaving Venom horrified.

 Issue 3

 Miles has been transformed into a six-armed Carnage Doppelganger.
 Lamenting that he could not rescue Miles, Venom fights him as Scorpion calls for help.
 As the Grendel symbiote heals Osborn, Venom brings Scorpion to the house of "Rex Strickland" since Scorpion would be in danger if he was sent back to prison.
 Venom finds that Spider-Man has called in Captain America, Thing, Wolverine, and Bruce Banner.
-As Captain America is handed Scorpion, Dylan comes in, having befriended a Sleeper symbiote that bonded to a cat.
+As Captain America is handed Scorpion, Dylan comes in, having befriended the Sleeper symbiote.
 As Eddie is placed in a pod part of the S.C.I.T.H.E., the real Eddie Brock comes in and states his knowledge of Spider-Man being Peter Parker.
 It is then discovered that Eddie is Dark Carnage in disguise.
 Dark Carnage cracks through Captain America's pod as the Carnage Doppelgangers break into the building.
 The Venom symbiote leaves Eddie and engulfs Banner, transforming into a Hulk-like form.